19 Great San Diego Dates to Go on This Fall

 Unleash your inner lumberjack

 Yoga and meditation are great stress relievers, but so is throwing a tomahawk across the room, albeit it’s a little more...aggressive.
-Try your hand at AxeVentures in North Park, one of several tomahawk axe throwing venues that have popped up across the city.
+Try your hand at AxeVentures, one of several tomahawk axe throwing venues that have popped up across the city.
 Book a lane online or walk in anytime, learn the ropes from one of the coaches, and spend the next hour or so perfecting your technique.
-Check them out on Thursdays for Dark Light Night and one-of-a-kind date night memories.
-Afterwards, head across the street to The Friendly for a Dirty Flat Top and a slice, or Fall Brewing Company for a round or two of craft beer.
-The Oceanside location is currently closed; check their website for the latest updates and reopening news.
+Check them out on Thursdays in North Park and Mondays and Thursdays in Oceanside for Dark Light Night and one-of-a-kind date night memories.
 Safety note: Closed toe shoes, social distancing, and masks are required.

 Show off your climbing skills on 7,000 square feet of wall space at Grotto Climbing and Yoga.
 Featuring state-of-the-art indoor bouldering terrain, including more than 13,000 handmade holds, a campus board, a peg board, an illuminated moon board, fingerboards, and a 60-degree training board, climbers of all skill levels are ensured an exhilarating experience.
-In addition, there’s a yoga studio teaching all-level Vinyasa, Acroyoga, Yin, Restorative and Budokon-inspired flow classes and a fitness area with a Rogue fitness rack, weights, and rings.
+In addition, there’s a yoga studio teaching all-level vinyasa, acroyoga, yin, restorative and Budokon-inspired flow classes, and a fitness area with a Rogue fitness rack, weights, and rings.
 The Intro to Bouldering class is a great choice for first timers and includes shoe rental, 30 minutes of instruction, and a day pass, so afterwards you can hit the weights or stretch out any sore muscles in a yoga class.
-Masks, a temp check upon entering, and social distancing are required.

 Bike along the Silver Strand